UnconnectedBedna/shrink-backup/README.md

 ## Info

 Theoretically the script should work on any device as long as root filesystem is `ext4`.
 But IMHO is best applied on ARM hardware.<br>
+`btrfs` is usable but still experimental.
+Please see section about btrfs below for more information.<br>
 Since the script uses `lsblk` to figure out where the root resides it does not matter what device it is on.<br>
 Even if you forget to disable autoexpansion on a non supported system, the backup will not fail. :)